baileyp/advent-of-code-2020/README.md

 #### Day 18 ([puzzle](https://adventofcode.com/2020/day/18), [solution](./aoc/solution/day18.py))

 Maths!
-I did't think these puzzles were too difficult but I have have prior knowledge of the [balanced parenthese](https://www.google.com/search?q=balanced+parentheses) category of problems.
+I did't think these puzzles were too difficult but I have have prior knowledge of the [balanced parentheses](https://www.google.com/search?q=balanced+parentheses) category of problems.
 Part 1 was very straight-forward.

-Part 2, I could see, was solvable with just using a different function so solve an expression after the parentheses had been satisfied.
+Part 2, I could see, was solvable with just using a different function to solve an expression after the parentheses had been satisfied.
 I do realize I could have implemented another recursive function for this, just as my `solve_expression()` works, but I thought I'd try something different and just use `deque` rotation.
 I'm not sure I love it - it's a little clunky - but it works and, well, let's face it - I *do* have other things to do today.